 Increased Psychological Safety

-This is why organizations should put emphasis on the workplace factors that affect employees’ psychological state, such as psychological safety.
-Simply put, psychological safety refers to how safe employees feel they are to voice their concerns to specific coworkers or their entire team.
+This is why organizations should emphasize workplace factors that affect employees’ psychological state, such as psychological safety.
+This refers to how safe employees feel they are to voice their concerns to specific coworkers or their entire team.

-Radical transparency can help foster this sense of safety and make it easier to reveal or discover issues that would have remained hidden and eventually inconvenienced the organization.
+Radical transparency can help foster this sense of safety and make it easier to reveal or discover issues that would’ve remained hidden.

 Improved Employee Engagement

 Many business leaders either don’t know or don’t truly understand the concept of employee engagement and why it’s important.
-A disengaged employee has a “let’s get this over with” attitude.
-They focus on the path of least resistance and stop at the bare minimum that is expected of them.
-Frankly, this mentality is part of what causes some organizations to stagnate.
+A disengaged employee can lead to a mentality that focuses on the path of least resistance and stop at the bare minimum expected of them.
+This mentality can cause some organizations to stagnate.

-On the other hand, an engaged employee goes beyond their deliverables.
-They are attentive in every step of solving a problem and always take notice of anything that can open their minds up to a new way of tackling a task.
+Needles to say, an engaged employee goes beyond their deliverables.
+They’re attentive in problem solving and alert to a new way of tackling a task.
 This means that on top of meeting their KPIs, they are intuitive and innovative in the way they work, which leaves the organization with new lessons on how to be more efficient.

-Employee engagement can even lead to the birth of entirely new ideas that can be converted into products and services with their own revenue streams.
-Radical transparency compels employees to be on the lookout for any flaws in each other’s approach to work, subsequently improving employee engagement.
+Employee engagement can lead to new ideas for products and services with their own revenue streams.
+Radical transparency compels employees to be on the lookout for any flaws in each other’s approach to work, improving employee engagement.

 How Radical Transparency has Impacted Different Businesses